 Pvt.
-Jay Alexander Hampton was born on March 1, 1918.
-His given name was Joseph A. Hampton.
-He was the son of Joseph N. Hampton & Nannie Bennett-Hampton and one of the couple’s six sons.
-During the 1920s, he grew up in Meadows, North Carolina.
-He would later reside in Kernersville, North Carolina.
+Jay Alexander Hampton was born on March 1, 1918, in Stokes, North Carolina, and given the name of Joseph A. Hampton.
+He was the son of Joseph N. Hampton and Nannie Bennett-Hampton and one of the couple’s six sons.
+During the 1920s, he grew up in Meadows, North Carolina, and would later reside on RFD #1 Kernersville, North Carolina.

 The decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.